zanreal-labs/legal/en/legal/dpa.md

 ### 1. Introduction

-This Data Processing Addendum ("**Addendum**") is entered into and is supplemental to, and made pursuant to, the ZanReal Labs Enterprise Services Order Form and Enterprise Terms and Conditions or other agreement executed between ZanReal Labs and Customer for ZanReal Labs' provision of Services (the "**Agreement**") as of the effective date of such Agreement ("**Effective Date**") and is by and between ZANREAL Mateusz Janota, a Polish corporation ("**ZanReal Labs**"), and the Customer that executed the Agreement.
-This Addendum applies to ZanReal Labs' Processing of Personal Data under the Agreement.
+This Data Processing Addendum ("**Addendum**") is entered into and is supplemental to, and made pursuant to, the ZanReal Labs Services Agreement, Enterprise Services Order Form and Enterprise Terms and Conditions or other agreement executed between ZanReal Labs and Customer for ZanReal Labs' provision of Services (the "**Agreement**") as of the effective date of such Agreement ("**Effective Date**") and is by and between ZANREAL Mateusz Janota, a Polish corporation ("**ZanReal Labs**"), and the Customer that executed the Agreement.
+This Addendum applies to ZanReal Labs' Processing of Personal Data under the Agreement across all Services including software development, marketing services, remote IT support, SEO optimization, and UI/UX design services.

 Customer enters into this Addendum on behalf of itself and, to the extent required under applicable Data Protection Laws and Regulations, in the name and on behalf of its Affiliates to the extent such Affiliates are included and covered under the Agreement with ZanReal Labs.
 For the purposes of this Addendum only, and except where indicated otherwise, the term "Customer" shall include Customer and Affiliates.